Use your expertise to support ASP volunteers and staff with home repair projects.

 - Evaluate Potential Projects: Serve during an Initial Home Visit (IHV) week or weekend and help identify projects for ASP to complete.

-- Support Field Staff: We will assign you to a field center to assist with non-worksite tasks for the staff.
+- Support Field Staff: We will assign you to a field center to assist with non-construction tasks for the staff.
 This requires a high level of flexibility since no day will look the same.

 When can Helping Hands serve?